 The Covid-19 pandemic profoundly affected our relationship with the outdoors.
 Since then, recreational boating has become increasingly popular in the UK.
-The latest Boating and Boat Ownership survey by British Marine reports a significant increase in boat sales and new boat ownership.
-More and more people are exploring the UK’s magical inland waterways.
+The latest Boating and Boat Ownership survey by British Marine reports a significant increase in boat sales and new boat ownership, with more and more people exploring the UK’s magical inland waterways.
 There’s no better way to spend balmy summer days, and a dayboat is the perfect vessel to make the magic happen.
-In our ultimate guide to dayboats, we give you the lowdown on these fantastic water-faring vessels and why you might want to invest in one.
+In our ultimate guide to dayboats, we provide the lowdown on these fantastic vessels and why you might want to invest in one.

-If you fancy boating but are likely to just be going out for a few hours at a time, the dayboat is the number one motorboat you need to know about.
-A dayboat is suitable for both beginners and advanced boaters.
+If you fancy boating but are likely to just be going out for a few hours at a time, the dayboat is the number one motorboat that you need to know about.
+A dayboat is suitable for both beginners and advanced boaters alike.

-Typically, a dayboat offers ample deck space and outside amenities for entertaining.
-There is nothing better to cruise the UK’s waterways on.
+Typically, a dayboat offers ample deck space and outside amenities for entertaining – there is no better boat to cruise the UK’s waterways on.

 If you’re new to boating and about to make your first exciting boat purchase, you might also like to check out our blog on the most popular types of motor boats.

-Day boat occupancy rates vary depending on the individual boat style but typically carry between five and ten people, and some hold up to 12.
+Day boat occupancy rates vary depending on the individual boat style but typically carry between 5 and 10 people, and some hold up to 12.

 Do you need a licence?

-Several navigation authorities, such as the Environment Agency and Canal & River Trust, manage different rivers and canals across the UK, each with its own licences and fees.
-You must obtain a separate licence from the body you intend to moor your boat on or sail upon.
+Several navigation authorities, such as the Environment Agency and the Canal & River Trust manage different rivers and canals across the UK, each with its own licences and fees.
+A separate licence must be obtained from the official body you intend to moor your boat on or sail upon.

-Read more about licensing your boat here and learn more from our previous blog post: Do you need a licence to drive a boat in the UK?
+Read more about licencing your boat here and learn more from our previous blog post: Do you need a licence to drive a boat in the UK?

 Find out more about owning a boat on the UK’s inland waterways here.